tiann/KernelSU/README.md

 ## Compatibility State

-KernelSU officially supports Android GKI 2.0 devices(with kernel 5.10+), old kernels(4.14+) is also compatiable, but you need to build kernel yourself.
+KernelSU officially supports Android GKI 2.0 devices(with kernel 5.10+), old kernels(4.14+) is also compatible, but you need to build kernel yourself.

 WSA and containter-based Android should also work with KernelSU integrated.